 - The product was being used as intended

 Some of the common defenses to defective product lawsuits include:

 - The Injured Party assuming the risk of using the product, knowing that the product could lead to an injury or malfunction

 - The Injured party was negligent

 - The product was not the cause of the injury

 What is unique about the Johnson and Johnson case is that the basis of the case stems from allegations that Johnson and Johnson knew about the defects and covered them up.
 These allegations of fraud differentiate the Johnson and Johnson cases from other products liability cases and seem to be resulting in extraordinarily high verdicts for the injured parties.

 This case makes it clear that Texas juries are interested in holding large companies responsible for corporate decisions that harm consumers.
 If you have been injured by a defective product in Texas, it is important to talk to an attorney about your injuries and to receive advice about the best way to proceed with your case.

-To schedule a no obligation consultation with our attorneys at Argento Law, we welcome your call to (713) 225-5050.
+To schedule a no obligation consultation with our Houston Injury attorneys at Charles J. Argento & Associates, we welcome your call to (713) 225-5050.
 English and Spanish are spoken here.

 Smartphones Explosions May Lead to Defective Products Claims